-

 Yearly Recharge of SIM Card

-Safe-Life will endeavour to send a SIM re-newel invoice by email, SMS or post approximately 28 days prior to the renewal date.
-It is the End Users responsibility to initially supply and further maintain accurate and reliable contact details with Safe-Life.
-Safe-Life takes no responsibility for correspondence not received by the End User for any reason, under any circumstances.
+Safe-Life will send a SIM renewal invoice approximately one month prior to the renewal date via email, SMS, and/or physical mail.
+It is the End User’s responsibility to provide and maintain accurate contact details with Safe-Life.
+Safe-Life is not responsible for any correspondence that is not received.

 -